 Governance Institute of Australia: Good Governance Guide - developing a diversity policy, 2011

-- Level the playing field: a call for action on gender parity in Australia - Bain & Company, 2010
+- Creating a positive cycle: Critical steps to achieving gender parity in Australia - Bain & Company, 2013

 - Women at the top of corporations: Making it happen - McKinsey & Company, 2010